What Is a Trade School and Is It Right for You?

 Narrow Focus May Limit Career Options in the Long-Term

 With a trade school degree, students specialize in a specific area.
-This can be great for job placement after graduation, especially as there is currently a skilled-labor shortage.
+This can be great for job placement after graduation, especially when there is a skilled-labor shortage.
 However, over time, trade schools may not prepare students for changes in their chosen industry.
 A broader degree may lead to more flexibility and versatility in the workforce.

 How Much Trade School Costs

 So, how much does trade school cost?
 It depends on what program you apply for and how long the program takes to complete.
+Generally speaking, however, you can enroll in a trade or vocational program for around $5,000 per year and graduate within two years.
+Keep in mind that there could be additional costs, such as licensing, outside of school to get started on a career path.

 Trade school can be a more affordable option, and many schools offer financial aid and scholarships that could help further lower the overall cost.